 The zipper is often the weak point in any luggage and can be the first thing to break.
 It can be pretty devastating in the middle of a packed airport!
 Look for strong zippers that are easy for little hands to manage, and sturdy seams that are less likely to bust.

 You need to make sure that your child can manage the weight of the travel bag you buy, and that you will be able to manage it in addition to your own bags if they ask for your help.
 And they certainly will!
 You should always anticipate that young children will tire of carrying their own bags and you will be the one who ends up carrying it.

 Backpack or Suitcase?

 Kids travel backpacks are a good choice for shorter trips, for carry-on, or when the luggage isn’t too heavy.
 The weight is divided by the straps which make them easier for children to carry.
 Just make sure to look for wider straps for ultimate comfort.

 Another bonus with backpacks is that they tend to include lots of compartments, helping to keep items better organized.

 Trolley-type bags and kids suitcases with wheels are great for longer journeys, or when the luggage is heavier.
 If your child has smaller items to organize, look for a wheeled bag that includes additional pockets or get them a couple of packing cubes.

 Make sure that the wheels roll smoothly and that the suitcase won’t easily tip over, which children can find very frustrating.

-Depending on a trip or your child’s age, you may want to consider a hybrid design, which offers the option of a backpack and wheeled bag.
+Depending on the trip or your child’s age, you may want to consider a hybrid design, which offers the option of a backpack and a wheeled bag.
 This gives the best of both worlds, allowing your child to go from one mode to another when they get tired.

 A Bag That Will Grow With Your Child